trevortombe/covidgraphs/README.md

 [Our World in Data](https://ourworldindata.org/covid-vaccinations).
 The latest federal distribution schedule is [available here](https://www.canada.ca/en/public-health/services/diseases/2019-novel-coronavirus-infection/prevention-risks/covid-19-vaccine-treatment/vaccine-rollout.html).
-The information below was last updated at 2021-08-29 21:15:56 MDT.
+The information below was last updated at 2021-08-30 17:15:30 MDT.

-COVID vaccination update for August 29, 2021 (reports as of 11 PM ET):
+COVID vaccination update for August 30, 2021 (reports as of 7 PM ET):

--   Total shots given: 53,124,249
+-   Total shots given: 53,212,799
--   Shots per 100 people: 138.7
+-   Shots per 100 people: 139.0
--   Shots reported: 66,870
+-   Shots reported \*: 84,197
--   Inventory: 97.4 days (at avg pace)
+-   Inventory: 102 days (at avg pace)
--   Adults w/ 1+ Shots: 83.2%
+-   Adults w/ 1+ Shots: 83.3%

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Weekend updates are incomplete
+Note: Includes some weekend doses

 ![](Plots/plot_main.png)

-Canada is now up to 53.1 million shots given – which is 83.7% of the total 63.5 million doses available.
-That means there’s 10.4 million shots waiting for arms!
+Canada is now up to 53.2 million shots given – which is 83.8% of the total 63.5 million doses available.
+That means there’s 10.3 million shots waiting for arms!

 Information on how to book your shot and help end this pandemic: